yw2758/DataIncubator2016Application/README.md

 Therefore recently I came up with this idea to incorporate those things of my parent's concern and make it into a comprehensive school or university recommendation system.

 The total size of these data source is aroune 1.5GB, which is not too big to handle in R environment.
+The final format of this project will be in Shiny app.
+For further improvement it could be realized on Ruby platform.